I am not an angry person. Anyone who knows me would say this is true, but of course, I certainly get angry from time to time.

 So yes, I was angry for these and lots of other reasons too.

-Often times people with cancer feel guilty for not “doing cancer right.”
+Often people with cancer feel guilty for not “doing cancer right.”
 They feel guilty for not feeling positive and may even wrongly feel this lack of positivity affects their cancer outcome.
 It doesn’t.
 They feel guilty for whatever it is they might really be feeling that doesn’t fit the mold of “proper cancer behavior.”
 They often feel, well, angry.

 Well, guess what?